curiexr/background-image-creator/README.md

 # background-image-creator
-Script for creating background images of desired width, height and RGB values.
+Python script for creating background images of desired width, height and RGB values.